analytiq-hub/sigagent.github.io/_posts/2022-05-17-grad-curl-div.md

 \end{align}
 $$

 Since any exact form is closed, div of curl and curl of grad are zero.
-And since any form of degree $$1$$ or higher that is closed is also exact, any field with zero divergence is a curl, and any field with zero curl is a gradient, completing our proof.
+And since any form of degree $$1$$ or higher that is closed is also exact, any vector field with zero divergence is a curl, and any vector field with zero curl is a gradient, completing our proof.

 ## Higher dimensions